 Then, use your hammer to tap one plastic wall anchor into each hole in the brick.

-Step 4: Install First Mounting Bracket
+Step 4: Install the First Mounting Bracket

 Next, hold one of the mounting brackets in place and attach it to the brick exterior by inserting a lag screw through the mounting bracket and into the hole and plastic wall anchor.
 Use a box-end wrench to tighten the lag screw until it's secure.

-Step 5: Install Second Mounting Bracket
+Step 5: Install the Second Mounting Bracket

 Repeat Step 4 to attach the second mounting bracket to the brick exterior.

 Step 6: Make Sure Mounting Brackets Are Level